 The countries of South East Asia have become independent from their Western masters. click to view

-The latter decades of the 20th century have been a much happier time for most East Asians than the preceding ones.
+The latter decades of the 20th century and the first years of the 21st century have been a much happier time for most East Asians than the preceding ones.
 With the exception of Vietnam, where American forces were heavily engaged against Communist guerillas until 1973, peace has been the normal condition in this vast region during this period.
 The peoples of Japan and South Korea, Taiwan and Hong Kong, have all become amongst the wealthiest in the world.
 The Chinese have also seen a massive rise in wealth since the late 1970's, with their nation becoming the second largest economy in the world.
 Even Vietnam has experienced a large measure of economic growth since the late 1970's.
 North Korea remains stuck in the 1950's, however: the country remains isolated and impoverished under what must surely be the most destructive regime in the world.

 China has seen the biggest economic expansion in history. click to view